 This room got new laminate flooring, a new queen bedroom set, a new fan, and beautiful dark gray shiplap accent wall and it stayed like that for a few years, but when we found out we were expecting we moved the bedroom furniture into our office and made it the new guest room and this room became the nursery.

-Since we weren’t finding out the gender before birth and since we love our neutrals around here, the nursery has weathered textures and calm coastal colors and blends perfectly into the rest of our home.
+Since we weren’t finding out the gender before birth and since we love our neutrals around here, the nursery has weathered textures and calm coastal colors so it blends perfectly into the rest of our home.
 Driftwood and soft ivory tones balance the dark gray shiplap wall perfect and the iron crib makes a perfect vintage statement to balance out the fun chippy barn door on the closet.
 We can’t wait to now make it even more of a perfect space for our little man :)

 Weathered and neutral coastal nursery REVEAL